Fall Registration will start at 9:30 AM on Tuesday, April 25th.

 STUDENT ADVISEMENT HOLDS

 - Returning Students - All returning students will have advisement holds.
 Your Advising Fellow will be in touch with you about how to lift the hold.

 - New students - these holds will only be removed once each student has filled in the MALS Student Questionnaire and attended a group advisement session.
 Please fill out the questionnaire as soon as possible and register for a group advising session to ensure that the hold is lifted before registration.

 In order for a class to count for the degree, students must be graded on a A-F scale.
 The only exception is MALS 79000, the Thesis/Capstone Project which is graded on a Pass/Fail basis

 All students are required to be in status each term.
 This means that students must either be registered or be on an approved Leave of Absence.

-See the Academic Calendar for the Fall 2022 and Summer 2022 calendars.
+See the Academic Calendar for the Fall 2023 calendar.